solarwinds/apm-go/CONTRIBUTING.md

-# Contributing to solarwinds-apm-go
+# Contributing to solarwinds/apm-go

-Thank you for contributing and helping us improve `solarwinds-apm-go`.
+Thank you for contributing and helping us improve `solarwinds/apm-go`.

 ----